 - Slurring words

-Typically, the withdrawals will start as early as six hours after using on the first day.
-Symptoms commonly felt on the first day include restlessness, fatigue, and trouble sleeping.
 These symptoms also typically continue on the second day.
-On the third day, and continuing on to the sixth day, more symptoms occur, and the previous ones start to increase in severity.
+On the third day, and continuing to the sixth day, more symptoms occur, and the previous ones increase in severity.

 These symptoms include: